There are several parts of a door which has basic needs for entering and exiting a building or occupied space.

 Various types of bolt as follows:

-This is fixed on the external door where a padlock is used.
+This aldrop bolt is fixed on the external door where a padlock is used.

 The socket is fixed to the door frame, while the plate is screwed to the inside of the shutter.

-This type of bolt is used where the projecting tower bolt will be objectionable and when it is dashed to keep the bolt flush with the face of the door.
+This flush bolt is used where the projecting tower bolt will be objectionable and when it is dashed to keep the bolt flush with the face of the door.

-This type of bolt is used for exterior doors, where the padlock is to be used, the staples are fixed to the door frame, while the shutter is fixed.
+This hasp and staple bolt is used for exterior doors where the padlock is to be used, the staples are fixed to the door frame, while the shutter is fixed.

-It is used to secure the door, it is usually made of malleable iron or bronze.
+Latch is used to secure the door usually made of malleable iron or bronze.

-It consists of a lever mounted at one end, which can be controlled by a trigger passing the shutter; the lever is secured in hasp and staple.
+It consists of a lever mounted at one end, which can be controlled by a trigger passing the shutter and the lever is secured in hasp and staple.

 Handles are used to pull and push the doors and windows.